Approved by Graduate Council: February 22, 2024

 Faculty Senate

-Graduate Council is a special committee of the Faculty Senate and the Chair of Graduate Council serves as ex-officio voting member of the Faculty Senate Executive Committee.
+Graduate Council is a special committee of the Faculty Senate, and the Chair of Graduate Council serves as ex-officio voting member of the Faculty Senate Executive Committee.
 Faculty Senate approves implementation of actions taken by Council as stated in Council minutes.
+Up to two members of the Faculty Senate will attend the meetings of the Graduate Council, Curriculum Committee, and Academic Policy Committee.
+If these members are also Graduate Council members, they have voting rights, if not, they will serve as ex-officio, non-voting members of the Graduate Council, Curriculum Committee, and Academic Policy Committee.

 Graduate School and Dean of Graduate School